MyJooeee/cashnowTest/README.md

 * Ensure everything works and there are no typos by thoroughly testing your project.
 Use your unit tests to check and fix any errors.
 Fixing deprecated errors would be a valuable addition to your work.
 * An end user has indicated that they would prefer to see the latest posts first.
 Can you make this change?
 * An existing feature triggers an email to the author of a post when a comment is added.
 This feature does not work in dev mode.
 Can you fix it?
+* If a user logs in, they are redirected to the admin page, which causes an error if the assigned role is USER.
+Fix this issue by redirecting to the blog page after login.
 * Update the README to explain your feature.
 * Send us back a zip file of your cashnow_test project.